 If any of the above parameters are malformed or omitted from the request message, the provider may not have the necessary information to return a failed or error message using the (asynchronous) callback mechanism.
 As such, the provider can use a (synchronous) SOAP fault to indicate a problem.
 If the requester receiving the SOAP fault is an AG, it should not propagate the SOAP fault up stream verbatim, but translate it into an appropriate failed or error message.
 The example (see Figure 12) below shows how a SOAP fault generated due to a malformed reserve message is translated by the AG to a reservedFailed message to the uPA.

-Section 7.1.3: Correlation Ids and Failure Recovery
+Section 7.1.3 Correlation Ids and Failure Recovery

 The aggregator has been amended to include an additional explanation of how the reserveFailed message from child NSAs are to be aggregated before passing up the tree.
 Change the coordinator functionality to get all failed messages back to the requester instead of just the first one as defined in the pseudo code in version 2.0.